hamed-elfayome/challenge/README.md

     - **Elasticsearch:**
         - Stores messages for advanced search capabilities.
         - Ensures quick and efficient retrieval of message data.
-    - **Swagger:** Documents the API endpoints, enabling easy integration and testing.
+    - **Swagger:** Documents the API endpoints, enabling easy integration and testing on a live environment.
+    - **GitHub Actions:** Implements Continuous Deployment (CD) pipelines for automated testing and deployment.

 5. **API Design:**
     - Endpoints are versioned under `/v1`.